 Claiming and reporting structure

-- The secretary of CCSL will act as a liaison between the Council and the project applicant.
+- The Dean of Students Office will act as a liaison between the Council and the project applicant.

 - Funds will be transferred to an internal university account under the jurisdiction of a student group or University department.

-- Funds may also be used to pay a vendor directly for an official invoice made out to Concordia University.
+- Funds may also be used to pay a vendor or individual directly for an official invoice made out to Concordia University.